List of The Dark Tower characters: Clay Reynolds

 Clay Reynolds is Eldred Jonas' right-hand man and the quietest of the Big Coffin Hunters.
 He is described as red-haired and especially handsome, and has a reputation as a ladies' man.
 His most notable accessory (besides his pistol) is a long red cloak.
 When the Hunters are framing Roland and his friends he volunteers to kill Kimba Rimer with a long dagger he bought for the occasion, in revenge for a comment Rimer made about his cloak.
 During the ensuing confusion that transpires near the end of Wizard and Glass, Clay escapes from Mejis with Coral Thorin, and the two become a bandit couple.
 King first cites Reynolds as having red hair, then changes it to dark (brown/black), then references Depape as being "be-spectacled and red-haired" several times.
 Roland mentions that both Reynolds and Coral Thorin were killed in a failed robbery several years after the events of Mejis.
-In the comic series The Dark Tower: The Long Road Home, Reynolds is seen leading a possee of Mejis citizens in pursuit of Roland's Ka-tet, which they break off when Cuthbert Allgood cuts a rope bridge over a wild river.
+In the comic series The Dark Tower: The Long Road Home, Reynolds is seen leading a posse of Mejis citizens in pursuit of Roland's Ka-tet, which they break off when Cuthbert Allgood cuts a rope bridge over a wild river.
 In the one shot issue The Dark Tower: The Sorcerer, Reynolds is seen being whipped by John Farson for losing Maerlyn's Grapefruit while Coral Thorin waits outside Farson's tent.